 The Haemophilia Society is the only UK-wide charity for all those affected by a genetic bleeding disorder.

-The content of this website is for information only, it is not intended to be a substitute for professional medical advice, diagnosis or treatment.Read More
+This website is for information purposes only and is not a substitute for professional medical, diagnosis or treatment advice.Read More

 What do you need help with today?

 My child is newly diagnosed

 Finding out that you or your child has a bleeding disorder can be a stressful experience, and we’re here to help you to make sense of it all.Newly diagnosed

 There are lots of different bleeding disorders.
 Find out more about the different types of bleeding disorders and the treatment options available.Diagnosis & treatment

 I need help & support

 All you need to know to keep fit and healthy with a bleeding disorder and the support and benefits available to you and your family.Day to day living